joejoinerr/donzo/README.md

+> [!IMPORTANT]
+> This project is being built in public and is not yet ready for use.

 # Donzo - Task Management Application

-A modern task management application built with Django and Vue.js, designed to help you organize and track your tasks effectively.
+A modern task management application for the GTD methodology, built with Django and Vue.js.

 ## Features